Berserk llama syndrome: Causes

 The condition was first observed and documented in the 1970s, upon the importation of llamas to the rural United States.

 BLS is a result of overexposure of a juvenile llama, a cria, to humans, which results in the cria imprinting on its human handlers to such a degree that it considers them to be fellow llamas.
 Imprinting can be caused by bottle feeding, which is utilized due to a cria rejecting its mother's milk or when there is insufficient maternal milk supply.
 Another contributing factor is isolation from other llamas.
-When the cria reaches maturity, the llama can not distinguish humans from other llamas and may try to demonstrate their dominance.
+When the cria reaches maturity, the llama cannot distinguish humans from other llamas and may try to demonstrate its dominance.
 Adult male inter-llama interaction can be rough, including chest-ramming, charging, leg-wrestling, and biting, and they are strongly territorial.
 In some severe cases, llamas with BLS may sneak up to their owners and attack them from behind.
-Male llamas with this condition become dangerous when this behavior is directed toward humans and they usually have to be euthanised.
+Male llamas with this condition become dangerous when this behavior is directed toward humans and are usually euthanised.
 Female llamas can also have berserk llama syndrome but their behavior is usually limited to spitting and difficult handling.